beingbing/java-springboot/src/main/java/be/springboot/pp/springmvc/info.md

 ### Note:
 - While dealing with Object serialization and deserialization of web request is an important aspect of web framework.
+- purpose of framework is to abstract out the mundane boiler-plate code

 ## flow of Spring
 - Servlet-container (Tomcat) listens to a webSocket and receives a request from kernel (OS)